Caitlin-Blackall/Personal_Website/README.md

 **3. Creating a lambda function using AWS**

-I created a very basic function to get used to using cloud services.
+I created a very basic function to get more comfortable using cloud services.
+This was interesting to complete and something that I am planning to work further on in future.

 ## Future Work
 The ultimate aim is to deploy this app in the cloud.
 I used